-On June 15, 2012, the Obama administration announces the Deferred Action for Childhood Arrivals (DACA) initiative, which allows undocumented young immigrants who were brought to the U.S. as children to temporarily remain in the U.S. and obtain work visas for two years.
+On June 15, 2012, the Obama administration announces the Deferred Action for Childhood Arrivals (DACA) initiative, which allows undocumented young immigrants who were brought to the U.S. as children to temporarily remain in the U.S. and obtain work visas for two years at a time.

 Starting in 2017, Donald Trump’s administration attempts to end DACA.
-First, as a capitulation to Texas and other states opposed to it, and more recently by trying to limit the initiative.
+First, as a supposed capitulation to Texas and other states opposed to it, and later by trying to limit the initiative.
 All along MALDEF has worked to protect DACA and the young immigrants who have applied for it.

 Texas-led Multi-State Challenge: